theforeman/foreman/webpack/stories/docs/addingNewComponent.md

 If you want to run only a single test use `jest` directly: `./node_modules/.bin/jest <path/to/some.test.js>` This is useful especially for debugging because it doesn't hide console output.

 Linter (code style checking) can be executed with `npm run lint`.
 You can run it with parameter `--fix` to let it automatically fix the discovered issues.
+You need to pass the parameter to eslint, so run the command like this `npm run lint -- --fix`.

 ## Making it available from erb